uliwitness/chirp/README.md

 Chirp
 =====

-An RSS-based, distributed Twitter clone. (server-side, not client-side)
+A reference-implementation of a web interface for an RSS-based, distributed Twitter clone.

 Installation